Every Nation Church Las Vegas — Discussion Guides

 An easy, memorable way to learn how to read and process the Bible is through the H.E.A.R. journaling method.
 This process helps us read God’s Word with the goal of understanding it and applying it to our lives.
 The letters stand for Highlight, Explain, Apply, and Respond.

-• Highlight a scripture: Pick one verse (or pick a set of connected or related verses) from the Book of Proverbs.
-(Our church is scheduled to read one chapter per day.
-We’re covering chapters 15 through 21 this week.)
+• Highlight a scripture: Pick one verse (or pick a set of connected or related verses) from John 21.
 Highlight this verse or write down the Book, chapter, and verse number.

 • Explain the context: By asking some simple questions with the help of God’s Spirit, we can understand the meaning of a passage or verse.
 The following questions can help us understand the context of a passage: What’s happening in the story?
 Why was this written, and to whom?
 How does it fit with the verses before and after it?
 What does God intend to communicate through this text?